DEAN-ngo/elimupi/README.md

 ## ElimuPi

 The purpose of this project is to provide a DEAN digital classroom environment for educational project in Tanzania and Kenya.
-This includes providing full Android tablet support without any direct internet connectivity.
+This includes providing full Android tablet support without the need of any direct internet connectivity.

 Please visit https://www.dean.ngo/solutions/elimupi/  for more information.

+## ElimuPi-Connect
+The ElimuPi now supports all the ElimuPi-Connect features as an addon without the need of an extra device.

+- Support for Internet connection over the mobile (4G)
+- Provides teachers and students Internet
+- Remote Support.
+- Educational content updates.

 ## Introduction